 This version of frozen hot chocolate combines hot cocoa mix, with creamy chocolate milk, peanut butter, and mini Reese’s that blended to perfection.
 This decadent treat can be enjoyed during the warmer months, through the holidays, or any time you are craving that hot chocolate taste.

 If you’ve never tried a frozen hot chocolate recipe before, you are in for a real treat!
 Some like to compare it to a thinner Frosty you would get from Wendy’s, while others may say milkshake.
 Either way, this frozen drink is a winner year round!
 The peanut butter flavor really takes the treat to a whole other level!
-You can use the leftover candy to make a layered peanut butter cake, which is sinful!
+You can use the leftover candy to make a peanut butter chocolate layer cake, which is sinful!

 For all my boozy friends, you would probably enjoy the Dirty Snowman a little better (spiked apple cider is always good too in the fall)!
 If you want something a little more traditional but fun, make a batch of hot chocolate bombs or a jar of hot cocoa mix!
 Kids love these!

 - Quick and easy!